specsolutions/specsync-for-tfs-documentation/important-concepts/migrating-from-specsync-v3-to-v5.md

 Once the `upgrade` command has been executed, you can review the changes of the configuration file.

+{% hint style="warning" %}
+The config file schema has changed from v3 to v5.
+This schema is used by the JSON editors, like Visual Studio Code, to provide auto-completion and validation.
+Some editors (notably Visual Studio) cache the schema information and show errors for the upgraded config file as they validate it with the old schema.
+Therefore, it is recommended to re-open the configuration file or even the whole editor after performing the `upgrade` command to ensure that the editor uses the latest schema.
+For Visual Studio, the "Reload Schemas" context menu command followed by a restart can also be used if the schema validation errors are still shown.
+{% endhint %}

 If the changes look good, you can perform a synchronization with the `push` command.
 It is recommended first to review the synchronization steps without actually changing the Azure DevOps server using the `--dryRun` option.

 ```text